Published by Carl Hedinger. Last Updated on January 14, 2024.

 - Planning took place at the Carson House, which then served as the McDowell County Courthouse.

-- Ultimately, commissioners decided on moving the town to its current location, a more central position in McDowell County.
+- Ultimately, commissioners decided to move the town to its current location, a more central position in McDowell County.

 - The name “Marion” was sanctioned in 1845 by the North Carolina State Legislature.
 Marion honored the Revolutionary War Hero Francis Marion, also known as “Swamp Fox.”